Teaching Team

 Emma Manett

-I am a keen musican, singer/songwriter and play guitar, harmonica, piano and I love to sing!
-I am proud to be releasing my second album “ctrl+alt+delete” this year.
-You will often see me playing around Central Otago with my partner Robbie in our duo called The Dirty Money Duo.
+I am a keen musician, singer/songwriter and I play guitar, harmonica, piano and I love to sing!
+You will often see me playing around Central Otago with my husband Robbie in our duo called The Dirty Money Duo.

 Working with tamariki is my passion and when I am around children, I am in my happy place.
 The magical way in which they see the world and their excitement for life is a joy to be around and every moment with them is a pleasure.
 My classroom is a safe place for all children to be themselves, to be encouraged to reach their highest potential and to be embraced by our learning community.
-I look forward to being part of this incredible village that is part of raising your precious children and look forward to getting to know you all.
+Success looks different for everyone as we are all in different stages of our learning journeys, kaiako included!

 Anna Mulconroy